Skip to Content

 A black circle and ribbon on top of black card stock.

-Cut a small circle from the black card stock.
+Cut a small circle from the black paper.
 Glue it on top of the ribbon.

 Painter's tape being pulled off a mason jar.